 Talk to your doctor or nurse about all your options.
 They can explain your test results and discuss your treatment options with you.

 What are the advantages and disadvantages of watchful waiting?

 - You’ll avoid the side effects of treatment while you’re on watchful waiting.

 - You won’t need to have regular MRI scans or prostate biopsies.

 - If you get symptoms, treatments can help manage them.
 But many men never need any treatment.

-- There is a chance that the cancer may change and grow.
-If this happens you can start treatment such as hormone therapy to shrink the cancer and treat the symptoms.
+- There is a chance that cancer may change and grow.
+If this happens, you can start hormone therapy to shrink cancer and treat the symptoms.

 - Some men may worry about their cancer growing and about getting symptoms.

-- Partners and family members may worry about their loved one and find it hard to understand why they aren’t having treatment.
+- Partners and family members may struggle to understand why they aren’t receiving treatment.